Buffalo Academy of the Sacred Heart

 Ski Club offers a great outdoor winter activity for those students who enjoy the thrill of the slopes.
 Students ski at Holiday Valley on Friday evenings through the St Joe’s Ski Club.

-Yoga and Meditation will teach students techniques to relax, stretch and de-stress.
+Yoga and Meditation will teach students techniques to relax, stretch, and de-stress.
+The group meets every other Friday from mid-October to mid-May.